csci338/spring2025/pages/_assignments/lab01.md

 }
 ```

-#### Configuring SSH
-1. If you haven't already, register for a CSCI account here: [https://canton.cs.unca.edu/register](https://canton.cs.unca.edu/register).
-This will allow you to set (or reset) your password.
-Your username is the same as your email address (without the @unca.edu).
-2. Verify that you can ssh into arden as follows:
-    * Open the command line / terminal
-    * Type: `ssh your_username@arden.cs.unca.edu`
-    * Enter your password when prompted
-    * type ls -la at the command prompt (this should be your home directory)
-3. Make a remote connection via VS code:
-    * Click the green icon in the lower left-hand corner of VS Code
-    * Click "connect to host"
-    * Enter your credentials (your_username@arden.cs.unca.edu)
-    * Enter your password when prompted
-    * Open your home directory
-4. Make the simplest homepage imaginable:
-    * Create a file called `index.html` inside of your `public_html` folder.
-    * Edit the file (e.g., add "hello world")
-    * Save it
-    * Look at it on http://cs.unca.edu/~your_username (e.g., [http://cs.unca.edu/~svanwart](http://cs.unca.edu/~svanwart))

-> ### Before Moving On, Verify That...
->
->{:.checkbox-list}
-> * VS Code autoformats when you save
+Before Moving On, Verify that VS Code autoformats when you save.
-> * You have successfully created a webpage on Arden

 {:#command-line}
-## Part 2.
+## Part 3.
 Complete the Command Line Exercises
 Please complete the following command line exercises with the help of the [Command Line Reference](../resources/command-line) that has been compiled for you.
 Feel free to collaborate with your classmates!

-### 2.1 Open a Terminal
+### 3.1 Open a Terminal
 * If you are a Mac user, open the Terminal program
-* If you are a Windows user, [follow these instructions to install WSL and a Linux distribution](/spring2025/resources/wsl) (Windows Subsystem for Linux).
-Once you're done, open a WSL terminal.
+* If you are a Windows user, open WSL
-    * Note: please read / watch the instructions for WSL carefully.
-If you skip steps, you will likely have to rebuild / reinstall your Linux distro, so going slower will save you time in the long run.

-### 2.2.
+### 3.2.
 Navigation
 1. Figure out which directory you're in (use `pwd`)
     * Windows users: if you type `explorer.exe` from within WSL, it should open a Windows Explorer window to show you where your WSL files are located.
 1. Navigate to the folder where you plan to save your coursework (use `cd`). <br>**Pro-tips**: